jchen9182/graphics_final/README.md

 ## Implemented Features:
   - shading [wireframe/flat/gouraud/phong]
+    * wireframe draws all lines which are colored black
   - mesh [constants]: filename
     * Works with triangle and quadrilateral faces
     * shading is compatible with mesh